lmiller165/frogger-with-python-turtle-graphics/README.md

 # Scholarship Application

 Thank you for taking the time to review my application.
-This readme file contains instructions on installing my program, playing the frogger game, and what improvements were made to my code since it was submitted as a final project in the Prep Course.
-Enjoy playing!
+This file contains instructions on installing my program, playing the frogger game, and what improvements were made to my code since it was submitted as a final project in the Prep Course.
+I hope you enjoy playing!

 ## Getting Started